Written by Cecelia Losinger:

 - NA = Not applicable

-When reading test results, it is important to know what type of CBD is being looked at; Full Spectrum, Broad Spectrum or an Isolate.
+When reading a CBD Lab Report, it is important to know what type of CBD is being looked at; Full Spectrum, Broad Spectrum or an Isolate.
 In Cannafyl test results, we are looking at a Full Spectrum CBD.
 The product tested contains Delta9-THC, CBD, CBDv, CBG and CBC.
 If this were an Isolate product everything but the CBD molecule would indicate ND in the results area.
 With Broad Spectrum CBD the ND would appear for THC, but the other cannabinoids will still be present.

 This area is important when you are determining if the CBD indicated on the label is what is inside the bottle.
 Look over this area carefully, if you see anything that looks like it might have been altered, move away from this product because it is possible that the manufacturer has altered the document.